Peruvannapurathe Visheshangal: Production

 Initially, Kamal had Mohanlal in mind for the lead role when the story was envisioned, but later realising Mohanlal had done a similar character in an earlier film, the story background was changed to cast Jayaram in the lead, and Mohanlal appeared in a cameo role as Achutha Kurup, a significant character whose name is mentioned throughout the film and appears at the end.

+A major part of the film was shot in Panjal, a village in the Thrissur district.
+The college known as Vamadevakurup Memorial College is actually a school called TRKHSS situated in Vaniamkulam in Palakkad district.